 Examples of culturally driven practices that may introduce zoonotic risks include the substantial market demand for premium high-end products and other regional delicacies such herbal chicken, bird nests, rats, fried tarantula, bats, amphibian dishes, Kopi Luwak coffee, and snake wines believed to have preventive and wellness benefits.
 Similarly, in the Philippines, balut eggs are a common street food.
-Balut is a developing duck embryo that is boiled and eaten in its shell, believed to have aphrodisiac properties (Alejandria et al., 2019).
-Similar dishes with different preparations can also be found throughout other Southeast Asian countries, such as Vietnam and Laos (Hochberg & Bhadelia, 2016).
-Notably, Kopi Luwak coffee consists of partially digested coffee cherries, which have been consumed and defecated by Asia palm civets (Tim Gaiser, 2024) (Figure 6-10).
+Balut is a delicacy that consists of a duck embryo boiled and eaten within its shell.
+Some believe that it contains aphrodisiac attributes (Alejandria et al., 2019).
+Similar dishes with different preparations can also be found throughout other Southeast Asian countries, such as Vietnam and Lao PDR (Hochberg and Bhadelia, 2016).
+Notably, Kopi Luwak coffee consists of partially digested coffee cherries, which have been consumed and defecated by

+Asian palm civets (Gaiser, 2024) (Figure 6-11).
 Consequently, civets have been increasingly captured in the wild, raised, and traded for this purpose (Shepherd, 2012), creating a direct connection from wild animal products to consumers.
 In this case, ineffective welfare monitoring and law enforcement often result in animals held in captivity enduring substandard living conditions, lacking access to necessary veterinary care, and frequently exposed to stressful environments during recreational events featuring loud music, overcrowding, and an influx of visitors (Coleman, 2021).